 3. Customer Search:

 Google provides customer search for webmasters.
-And both quality and speed are no doubt the best.
-I generated Customer Search for the Sidebar and 404 Page.
+And both the quality and the speed are no doubt the best.
+I generated a Customer Search for the Sidebar and the 404 Page.

-To add Customer Search on the Sidebar.
-You can simply add a Text Widget with your Customer Search code in your dashboard.
+To add the Customer Search on the Sidebar, you can add a Text Widget with your Customer Search code.

-I made use of the original Search Widget by editing
+I use the original Search Widget by editing

 searchform.php of my theme.
 Open